seekersoftec/quantinaut/README.md

 By integrating Nautilus AI into Nautilus Trader, users might be able unlock the full potential of AI-driven trading strategies.

+**Nautilus AI is inspired by FreqAI, which explains some of the similarities you might see.**

 # References
 ```bibtex
 @article{caulk2022freqai,